theneva/dissertation/src/components/interview-results.md

 TODO: This is confusing, sort it out.
 When is who saying what?

-Team Reise has embraced their model for Continuous Delivery, and requires that any new Deployment Strategy _must_ support complete automation of the deployment process.
-They also consider testability to be a _requirement_ for automation, meaning that any Deployment Strategy must facilitate easy testing: it must be possible to provision and instrument a full end-to-end test by pulling in and starting dependencies in an isolated environment.
+Team Reise has embraced their model for Continuous Delivery, and requires that any new deployment strategy _must_ support complete automation of the deployment process.
+They also consider testability to be a _requirement_ for automation, meaning that any deployment strategy must facilitate easy testing: it must be possible to provision and instrument a full end-to-end test by pulling in and starting dependencies in an isolated environment.
 The team strongly wishes to avoid the current problem of the testing environments breaking their build due to failing dependencies.

-Finally, the team points to a need for automatic scaling, although they do not consider it a _requirement_ for the new Deployment Strategy.
+Finally, the team points to a need for automatic scaling, although they do not consider it a _requirement_ for the new deployment strategy.

-The number one factor for selecting a Deployment Strategy is that it must increase developer productivity.
+The number one factor for selecting a deployment strategy is that it must increase developer productivity.
 FINN.no exclusively develops their own in-house solution, and this may not be a requirement seen in another context, such as consulting.
 However, developer productivity is proportional to FINN.no's value to the end users, and thus revenue.

-The team recognises that automation requires automated testing, and enforces a strict requirement that the Deployment Strategy facilitates various types of automated testing, including unit tests and integration tests.
+The team recognises that automation requires automated testing, and enforces a strict requirement that the deployment strategy facilitates various types of automated testing, including unit tests and integration tests.
 It would be relevant to see how Docker is utilised in this regard in a later study, as Docker can allow configuring a "private" test environment, which was also mentioned in the interview with Reise.

-Finally, the new Deployment Strategy _must_ allow for monitoring with tools such as Prometheus (https://prometheus.io), Agent Bob (JVM data, unsure about the actual name of this thing), and hopefully standardisable dashboards using tools such as Grafana and Graphite.
-There is also a requirement that the new system can be integrated with Pipeline, although this tool can be tweaked to meet the requirements of the Deployment Strategy.
+Finally, the new deployment strategy _must_ allow for monitoring with both external and internal tools.
+There also exists a wish for the possibility to generate standardised dashboards whenever a new service is created.
+Lastly, the system must support FINN.no's internal build tool, although this tool _can_ be tweaked to meet the requirements of the deployment strategy if required.

-TODO: ditch this list of names (no point to it), and add in the Adobe Analytics thing.